darkframemaster/WEBAPP/README.md

 you shoud do some changes in `config.py` and `schema.sql` in `www/`.

 run the script `app.py` to start server ,see `readme.mkd` in `www/`.

-if you using windows you may need do some changes in code.